 NWT Campsite Etiquette & Rules

-In the north, where plant life grows slowly, a forest fire could destroy a park for fifty years or more.
-To ensure that this does not happen, please take time to review the following guidelines:
+With short growing seasons, NWT forests grow very slowly.
+A forest fire could potentially destroy a Territorial Park for fifty years (or more).
+To do your part to ensure that fires don't spread, please take time to review the following guidelines:

-- Use only the stoves or fire rings provided - no fires are allowed outside of designated fire pits.
+- Use only the stoves or the fire rings provided in your campsite - no fires are allowed outside of designated fire pits.

 Remember to be careful with fire while out on the land, and respect the restrictions on open fires when they are posted.

 Keep it Clean: